MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/general-setup.md

 1. It's also possible to provide a **Logo** that is displayed in email notifications and web pages sent from the system.
 The logo should be a png file with a maximum size of 150 x 50 pixels on a transparent background.

-1. Make sure you add a list of your **Managed domains**.
+1. Make sure you add a list of your **Managed domains** to identify internal users.
 Adding managed domains is a crucial step.
 Cloud App Security uses the managed domains to determine which users are internal, external, and where files should and shouldn't be shared.
 This information is used for reports and alerts.

     * Users in domains that aren't configured as internal are marked as external.
 External users aren't scanned for activities or files.